-- ASP Student Visa (long term Visa) is compulsory in order to register at UCL and at the City Hall.
+- ASP Student Visa (long term Visa) is compulsory in order to register at UCLouvain and at the City Hall.

-- Chinese students coming from China are EXEMPTED from the ASP Certificate by showing the APS Exemption Letter that the LSM sent to their home coordinator after their nomination.
+- Chinese students coming from China are EXEMPTED from the ASP Certificate by showing the APS Exemption Letter that the LSM sent after their nomination.

-Refer to UCL Office of the Registrar page for more information about the UCL Registration procedure.
+Refer to UCLouvain Enrollment Office page for more information about the UCLouvain Registration procedure.

-Most of the housing managed by the University and private owners are communal apartments.
-The student lives in an individual room, but shares with other students the kitchen, the living room and the sanitary installations (shower and toilets).
-The room is equipped (wash-basin, bed, mattress, chair, table, cupboard and shelf space); The tenants must buy their bedding and cutlery themselves.
-Communal apartments have six, eight or ten tenants.
+Most of the housing managed by the University and private owners are shared apartments.
+Students have an individual room but share common areas such as kitchen, living room and the sanitary installations (shower and toilets).
+Usually, each bedroom is equipped with a sink, bed, mattress, chair, table, cupboard and shelf space.
+The tenants must buy their bedding and cutlery themselves.
+Most shared apartments have between four and ten tenants.

 Studios generally have one living room, including a kitchen area and a shower.
 Apartments have up to four rooms.

 “Kot à projet” (KAP) : In a KAP you will share a common interest with your housemates and work on a project during your exchange period.
-All KAP are supervised by the university.
-Those rooms must also be reserved through the Service des Logements (UCL housing service).
+All KAPs are supervised by the university.
+Those rooms must also be booked through the Service des Logements (UCLouvain housing service).

-Private owners : You can find a list of them on the web site of the UCL Housing Service.
+Private owners : You can find a list of them on the UCLouvain Housing Service website.
 If you wish to rent accommodation this way, you will have to contact the owner by phone or e-mail and come to an agreement with him/her directly.